-Benchmark: The Sub-Fund is actively managed and uses the 80% Bloomberg Global Aggregate Bond Index; 20% MSCI World Index a posteriori as an indicator for assessing the Sub-Fund's performance and, as regards the performance fee benchmark used by relevant share classes, for calculating the performance fees.
+Benchmark : The Sub-Fund is actively managed and seeks to achieve a stable performance in line with the Compounded Effective Federal Funds Rate Index.
+The Sub-Fund may use a benchmark a posteriori as an indicator for assessing the Sub-Fund's performance.
 There are no constraints relative to any such Benchmark restraining portfolio construction.

-Management Process: The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
-The investment manager uses its own global economic analysis to determine the most attractive asset types and geographical regions, then uses analysis of individual issuers to identify individual securities that offer the best potential gain for the risk involved.
+Management Process : The Sub-Fund integrates Sustainability Factors in its investment process as outlined in more detail in section "Sustainable Investing" of the Prospectus.
+The investment team uses both technical and fundamental analysis, including credit analysis, to select issuers and short term private securities (bottom-up) while constructing a high quality portfolio with a strong focus on liquidity and risk management.
 The Sub-Fund seeks to achieve an ESG score of its portfolio greater than that of its investment universe.